-- 1. Click Edit. - 2.
-Edit the parameters.
-For more information about the parameters, refer to Satellite Interface Parameters on page 42.
+- 1. Click Edit at the bottom right of the page. - 2.
+Change the parameters.
+Refer to Satellite Interface Parameters on page 49.

 - At least the preferred initial receive carrier and default pointing carrier must be enabled. - Automatic Beam Selection parameters are only editable if terminal mobility is enabled. - 3.
 Click Save to save your settings or Cancel to discard your settings.